Mantish/Ajax-Post-Carousel/readme.txt

 1. Upload `ajax-post-carousel` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create widgets anywhere, using the 'Widgets' menu in WordPress

+== BETA ==

+Be adviced we are releasing this software as beta software.
+Our initial intention is to gather feedback and collaboration.

+After testing and approval the plugin will launch oficially.

 == Changelog ==